optimuscoprime/autoadapt/README.md

 We developed a tool to automatically detect which adaptors and primers are present in a FASTQ file and remove those sequences from the file, as well as detecting the quality score encoding type used and removing low quality sequences.

+We currently make heavy use of FastQC and cutadapt, both of which are included in the tools folder.

 Install
 -------